-True crime podcasts are well on the rise in Oz-land and there’s a very good reason why.
+True crime podcasts are basically a way of life in the 21st Century.
 They’re bloody (not even sorry for the pun) awesome and dangerously addictive.
-We mean the type that makes you unashamedly cancel your brunch plans so you can binge an entire series because nobody wants to be left on a god damn cliffhanger.
-Yeah, you’re about to become THAT person.
+We mean the type that makes you unashamedly cancel your weekend plans so you can binge an entire series because nobody wants to be left on a god damn cliffhanger.
+Yeah, you’re about to become that person.

-If you’ve already trawled your way through the mighty true-crime podcast that all others are now measured against (we’re looking at you Serial) and you’re asking yourself what could ever be beyond one of the greatest poddy’s ever, we have you covered.
+If you’ve already trawled your way through the mighty true-crime podcast that all others are now measured against (we’re looking at you Serial and The Teacher's Pet) and you’re asking yourself what could ever go beyond one of the greatest podcasts ever, we have you covered.

-Jump on the true-crime bandwagon, tune-in and start binging, here are 13 true crime podcasts you need to listen to STAT.
-Soz if you’re as obsessed as us and you’re already across these beauts.
+Jump on the true-crime bandwagon, tune-in and start bingeing, here are all the new true crime podcasts you need to listen to.

 Casefile is a ripper podcast racking up the episodes already, with an anonymous narrator (seriously, no one knows a thing about this dude other than the obvious fact he’s a full-blown Aussie at heart) who tells of the shocking, the terrifying, the strange and the unsolved true crimes and includes all the details.
 Emphasis on allllll the details.